 As the years went by, I’d say to workshop participants ‘it is dated now, but it is still a good book’.
 I slowly began to realize that there would never be another edition of this book.
 There never could be another edition.
 Andrew Brown had moved on and the organizational culture debate had moved on, or more specifically had quietened down.

 Through my literature reviewing, I was aware that Andrew Brown was increasingly focussing on identity work amongst other things.
 Initially, I didn’t make the connection between his early work and his later work, but today it appears obvious.

 Identities, people’s subjectively construed understandings of who they were, are and desire to become, are implicated in, and thus key to understanding and explaining, almost everything that happens in and around organizations.
 (Brown, 2015: 20)

 Understanding organizational identity becomes a logical progression from understanding organizational culture.
 It offers a more sophisticated way of understanding, although it isn’t an either/or choice.
-Ideally, we engage with organizational identity as well as organizational culture (to be covered in a later post).
-Brown’s (2015) identity literature review is a wonderful starting point for anyone new to these debates.
+Ideally, we engage with organizational identity as well as organizational culture.
+Brown’s (2015) identity literature review is a wonderful starting point for anyone interested in these debates.

 Universities changing cultures or changing identities?

 In the example, in the opening paragraph, I was seeking to convey in the workshop how integral being an academic was to my own identity.
 In the university sector, we are rather belatedly going through transformation and change.
 I struggle with some of it on many levels.
 Today the large business consultancies who advise all universities seem to still have a nineties mindset.
 This is long after academic thinking in universities has moved on.